-Reading topic/Thread Tareekh Tamir-e-Kaaba (History of Kaaba Sharif) within the Islam, Hadith & Quran section, in Religion category.
+You are Reading thread Tareekh Tamir-e-Kaaba (History of Kaaba Sharif) of Islam, Hadith & Quran, part of the Religion Category.

 The virtues of these two places-Mecca and the Ka'ba has been expounded in many verses of the Qur'aan and the Hadith.
 We shall now look at a few of these.
 Allah says in the Qur' an "The first House (of worship) appointed for men was that at Bakka, full of blessing.
 On this Hazrat Ali Radi Allahu Ta’ala Anhu said that houses for residence had been erected before the Ka'ba but the very first place for Hs worship was this one.
 It is reported above by many companions that this portion of the earth first appeared above the water after its creation and from it the rest of the earth was spread and rolled out, in the same manner as a roti is rolled out by a roller, to a large round flat bread, from a small round piece of dough.